Yeongbi-Na/STUDY/R for machineLearing/README.md

 If you want the model with good perfermance about your data,

-You need to try various method like regularization, boosting, bagging etc.
+You additionally have to try various method like regularization, boosting, bagging etc.